 Finally, imagine if a black market outpost was not full of arms dealers, but instead packed with a clean-cut suit-wearing business types selling stolen and mutated computer viruses.
 When a virus, worm or operating system vulnerability is created or discovered, it could be worth millions of dollars.
 But unlike actual weapons made of molecules, digital weapons can be shared instantaneously all over the world, and an infinite number of perfect copies can be made from just one.
 What if one AK47 could be instantly transformed into thousands or millions of AKs.
 All you need is one gun and you can outfit an army.
 Oh, and that AK can be emailed.

 Given the swift response the US made to N. Korea, I imagine that much of our current grid and network protection comes from a old-school MAD mentality rather than perfect security.
 MAD, if you recall is a nuclear annihilation model where you assure the destruction of your enemy if they are so stupid to annihilate you.
 Perhaps those in the top-floor offices believe that nobody is dumb enough to destroy another country’s grid because it will result in the immediate destruction of their own grid.
 Hmm.
 I don’t think I’ll hold my breath for that to work very much longer.
 Finding a digital-suicide bomber is only a matter of time.

 However, if it’s any consolation, I offer this one-time opportunity to our readers.
-Should you find yourself in a GridCrash, just head Montanaward and make sure to identify yourself as a SHTFblog.com reader or a fan of Survival Cache.
+Should you find yourself in a GridCrash, just head Montanaward and make sure to identify yourself as a SHTFblog.com reader.
 Should you happen to stumble upon my land, I will welcome you with open arms.
 You see most of the essentials of modern life are still just interesting conveniences out here in wild Montana.